llebkered/ci-starterkit/readme.md

-# Starter Project for Base Web site template
+# Starter project for base web site template

-V 1.0.1
+V 1.0.2

 This is a bare bones set up for a website using Codeigniter and HTML5 boilerplate.
+Contains a simple controller for a static site.

 ## Contains
 * Bourbon http://http://bourbon.io/, Bitters http://bitters.bourbon.io/ and Neat http://neat.bourbon.io/.